-Golden redfish stock in the Barents Sea (Sebastes marinus)
+Golden redfish stock in the Barents Sea (Sebastes norvegicus)

-The common redfish is classified as a threatened species.
+The golden redfish is classified as a threatened species.
 The population is small and continues to fall.
 Measures to improve the situation have been initiated in recent years.

 What is being monitored?

-An improved model for estimating population size has begun to be formally used for the first time after being approved by the ICES in 2012.
-A lack of coverage of the redfish’s geographical spread and weaknesses in the expedition programme somewhat reduce the quality of the data used in the model.
+An improved model for estimating population size has been formally used for the first time following approval by ICES in 2012.
+A lack of coverage of the golden redfish’s geographical spread as well as weaknesses in the expedition programme somewhat reduce the quality of the data used in the model.

 Reference level and action level